-OGMA Newsletter – February 2016
+OGMA Newsletter – April 2016

-Fall Golf: Mark your calendar on May 26, and plan to be at the outstanding Pipers Heath Golf Club for our Spring Golf Tournament.
-Then mark your calendar again on Sept.
+Fall Golf: Mark your calendar on Thursday, Sept.
 22, and plan to be at the renowned Country Club in Woodbridge (formerly the Board of Trade Golf Club).

 OGMA/WSPS safety manual: After a year of preparation, the safety manual is now ready for use by the metal and glass industry.
 The manual was created by qualified health and safety professionals and is a timesaving tool enabling glass shops to establish their own company program.
 Not only will this support a company’s efforts to eliminate workplace injuries and illnesses, it will also lower costs and time related to WSIB claims.
 Additionally, the health and safety manual provides proof of compliance with the new OHSA Regulation 297/13.

-– Originally published in Glass Canada Magazine, February 2016 Issue.
+– Originally published in Glass Canada Magazine, April 2016 Issue.